databrary/datavyu_qa/.github/ISSUE_TEMPLATE/spreadsheet-test-mac.md

 - [ ] Seeking to a time updates highlighting.

 #### Highlight and Focus
-- [ ] Pressing the highlight and focus hotkeys toggles Highlight and Focus mode and updates the title bar to indicate state.
+- [ ] Pressing the highlight and focus hotkeys (Cmd + Shift + F) toggles Highlight and Focus mode and updates the title bar to indicate state.
 - [ ] All highlighting functions work as normal Cell Highlighting.
 - [ ] When playing, if the Controller times enters into the range of a new cell within the currently selected column, focus moves to that cell.
 - [ ] When a new cell is focused, focus remains on the same code in the cell (i.e., same functionality as up/down arrow key).

 #### Quick Key Mode
-- [ ] Pressing the quick key mode hotkeys toggles quick key mode and updates the title bar to indicate state.
+- [ ] Pressing the quick key mode hotkeys (Cmd + Shift + K) toggles quick key mode and updates the title bar to indicate state.
 - [ ] Pressing any key while enabled inserts a new cell in the currently selected column and fills in the first code of the cell with the key that was pressed.
 - [ ] Pressing multiple keys in succession inserts multiple cells and fills in the first code in the appropriate order.
 - [ ] Cell insertion works while the video is playing.
 Onset times of inserted cells are synchronized with the Controller timestamp.